Our Kids Rock showcases student accomplishments and creative learning opportunities.

 Meet Brianna Battles

 Wilson ASPIRE's Brianna Battles poses with her artwork.
-Brianna is an 11th grader who enjoys working on arts and crafts with her teacher Emma McWilliams.
+Brianna is a 12th grader who enjoys working on arts and crafts with her teacher Emma McWilliams.
 She looks forward to physical education class and community outings.
 Brianna aspires to be a veterinarian so she can help animals in need.

 Meet Katherlin Kim